codefresh-io/docs.codefresh.io/_docs/deployments/helm/using-helm-in-codefresh-pipeline.md

 ### Helm usage example: Installing a Helm Chart

 The following example includes the minimum configuration to install a Helm chart from a repository.
-For more configuration options, see the [Arguments reference](https://codefresh.io/steps/step/helm){:target="\_blank"}.
+For more configuration options, see the [Argument reference](https://codefresh.io/steps/step/helm){:target="\_blank"}.

 ```yaml
 deploy: